About the Role

 - Travel away from the home centre may be required.
 This may involve travel outside of normal office hours and/or overnight accommodation for extended periods.

 - Be an Australian Citizen, New Zealand Citizen or permanent resident and have permission, under Commonwealth law, to work in Australia.

 - Criminal history and employment check may be completed as part of the recruitment process.

 - All staff are required to be fully vaccinated.
 You are considered to be fully vaccinated if you have had the required two doses of an approved COVID-19 vaccine.
 It does not include a booster.
 Acceptable evidence of vaccination must be provided.
 If you have a recognised medical contraindication to COVID-19 vaccines, please speak with the panel chair to discuss your circumstances and available options.

 Key competency requirements

-As an individual contributor in the role of Graduate Technical Officer, the following competencies from the Leadership competencies for Queensland are most relevant to this role:
+As an individual contributor in the role of Graduate Valuer, the following competencies from the Leadership competencies for Queensland are most relevant to this role:

-- Takes personal accountability for learning, and eagerly pursues new knowledge and experiences (Pursues continuous growth)
+- Takes personal responsibility for learning, and eagerly pursues new knowledge and experiences (Pursues continuous growth)

 How to apply

 To apply for this role, you will need to submit the following document/s.
 For more detailed information, please see the Working at Resources document.